ACA Camp at Lake sebago

 IMPORTANT: Every Day, Please SIGN IN at 2 locations!

-- The cabin calendar on the table inside the cabin
+- The cabin log on the table inside the cabin

 - The Camp sign-in log at the parking area.
 This must be done EACH DAY that you are using the camp.
 If YPRC users are not counted, we may lose our cabin.